What are Career and Technical Education Teachers Doing Besides Teaching?

 According to the study, “Nearly 60 percent of State Directors reported low industry awareness of engagement opportunities as a significant barrier, drawing further attention to the need for a more focused approach to recruiting industry experts.”

-Employers want to engage, they want to help, they want to help better prepare their workforce, they want to identify the future candidates that possess the knowledge, skills, and aptitude to contribute in their own industries.
-So, why is it so difficult to develop scalable and sustainable employer engagement in CTE?
+Employers want to engage.
+They want to help better prepare their workforce.
+They want to identify the future candidates that possess the knowledge, skills, and aptitude to contribute in their own industries.
+That being said, why is it so difficult to develop scalable and sustainable employer engagement in CTE?
 Through talking with hundreds of industry partners, one of the biggest reasons we’ve identified is that educators and industry professionals lack a common language.

 Standards are the key to connecting industry and education